eums/website/privacy/index.markdown

 ### Credit card details

-We do **not** collect or store any of your credit or debit card information.
+We do **not** collect or store any of your credit or debit card information, other than the last 4 digits of the card number.
 When you buy tickets online, the payment is processed securely by TicketSource Limited.

 ### Where your data is stored